What is Typography?

 The “Dizzy” design might utilize very similar colors to the “Wake Up Call” design, but they send very different messages and convey different vibes.
 The design utilizes a script font as a callout to the St.Louis Cardinals Logo and pairs it with a serif font to convey the classic feeling and visual associated with baseball.

-Let Other’s Designs Inspire You
+Let Other’s Use of Negative Space Inspire You

 Make Your Own Fonts!